openjdk/jdk/src/jdk.jartool/share/man/jar.md

 - The API exported by a multi-release jar archive is consistent across all different release versions.

-The jar tool will return a status code of 0 if there were no integrity issues encountered and a status code of 1 an issue was found.
+The jar tool returns a status code of 0 if there were no integrity issues encountered, otherwise a non-zero status code would be returned.
 When an integrity issue is reported, it will often require that the jar file is re-created by the original source of the jar file.

-Check with the developer to ensure the jar archive integrity when warnings observed after using the `--validate` option.

 ## Examples of jar Command Syntax